 When to Use a Pentest Vendor vs. the In-House Team

 Security and IT leaders might not know if they should run an internal pentest using their in-house team or run an external pentest using a trusted penetration testing provider.
 The answer depends on the organization’s goals and requirements that are triggering the request for the pentest engagement in the first place.
 Both internal and external penetration testing exercises help companies manage cybersecurity risks across the network’s infrastructure, users, systems, and applications.
-However, compliance requirements, such as pentesting for HIPAA compliance, GDPR pentesting, and PCI-DSS pentesting, will drive the engagement, including vendor selection and pentest scope.
+However, compliance requirements, such as HIPAA Penetration testing, GDPR penetration testing, and PCI DSS penetration testing, will drive the engagement, including vendor selection and pentest scope.

 The in-house security team that can conduct internal pentests are already familiar with your IT infrastructure.
 They interact with your IT assets daily.
 In-house teams may be biased by repeatedly testing the same infrastructure.
 Security experts usually advise conducting external pentests with external providers, along with internal pentests performed by your in-house team.

 Most organizations opt for external pentest vendors to assess their security posture with a vendor assessment in order to fulfill regulatory obligations that mandatorily require a third-party security audit.
 Selecting an external vendor for penetration testing for third-party security assessments has become a frequent practice across many industry verticals.
 An external penetration testing service provider simulates its penetration tests in the same manner as the attackers would to ensure third-party compliance requirements have been met on a tested system.